fahmidur/sfr-lisp-r1/README.md

 ## The Plan

-- Write a lisp interpreter in Ruby (see ./sfr-lisp.rb).
+- Write a prototype Lisp interpreter in Ruby (see ./sfr-lisp.rb).
+  This will help us understand the basic workings of Lisp without any of the memory management complications of C.
+- Test this prototype Lisp interpreter against Racket.
+- Now that we know how to do it in Ruby ...
 - Make C at least as usable as Ruby
   - Primitives:
     - Single: